I blog monthly for Baptist News Global. Read my October 12 post on subversive stillness here.

 Brother Andre just grinned and said, “Yeah, well…”

-Then he told me about a monastery in the Midwest where the brothers were in revolt against the abbot, declaring that they’d rather see the monastery close than work with him.
-“They had to bring in a mediator,” he said.
+Then he told me about a monastery in the Midwest where the brothers were in revolt against the abbot.
+“They said they’d rather see the monastery close than work with him,” he said.
+“They had to bring in a mediator.”

 “Geez,” I said.
-“I’m torn between feelings of despair for the Church in general and relief over the size of our occasional kerfuffles back home.”
+“I’m torn between despair for the Church in general, and relief over the size of our occasional flair-ups back home.”
 Brother Andre grinned again, the skin around his eyes going all crinkly.
 Then he summed it up for me in a pronouncement worthy of a bumper sticker: “Sister,” he said, “Christian community ain’t for the chickenhearted.”